netxms/netxms-doc/admin/service-monitoring.rst

 ---

 This subagent works with HTTP only.
 It can be used to measure page load time and checking page hash.
-Request timeout for this subageint is 30 seconds.
+Request timeout for this subagent is 30 seconds.

 .. list-table::